-In this article we will try to see the concepts of Cloud, IaaS (Infrastructure as a Service) and PaaS (Platform as a Service).
+In this article, we will try to see the concepts of Cloud, IaaS (Infrastructure as a Service), and PaaS (Platform as a Service).
 Cloud computing has been part of the internet service delivery landscape for over a decade or even earlier.
 It is now very evident that the individuals who don’t do much of the coding or relate to the IT industry understand “the Cloud” thus mentioning the extent it has expanded.
 Along with it, there is a craze that has been started to understand DevOps and also to bring in the good stuff within an Organization and further within the industry.

 Following are some of the advantages of using Digital Ocean, let us now take a look at each and every one of them:

 Microsoft Azure is an offering from Microsoft, which is a cloud computing platform and infrastructure that is created for the purpose of building, deploying and also managing applications and services.
 It is also an integrated suite of tools and templates that are intended to put to use to improve the productivity of any IT professional.
-It provides a massive set of features and functionalities that can be leveraged by the professional to build / manage enterprise, mobile, web and internet of things (IoT) applications.
+It provides a massive set of features and functionalities that can be leveraged by the professional to build/manage an enterprise, mobile, web and internet of things (IoT) applications.
 It is an ideal application that suites businesses which have standardized Windows and Linux users.
 The compatibility that it provides with the Linux accentuates virtual infrastructure guest operating systems as well as Linux based container architecture (Docker).

 Following are some of the advantages of using Microsoft Azure, let us now take a look at each and every one of them:

-Related Article: DevOps Tools For Infrastructure Automation
+[Related Article: Learn DevOps Tools For Infrastructure Automation]

 Virtustream's xStream product is created to be the only option for a SaaS Cloud management platform.
-It’s sole purpose for creation was the aim to deliver economic and business benefits for your entire portfolio of applications, be it mission critical environments (for the likes of SAP, Oracle, Microsoft and etc.) or others.
+Its sole purpose for creation was the aim to deliver economic and business benefits for your entire portfolio of applications, be it mission-critical environments (for the likes of SAP, Oracle, Microsoft and etc.) or others.
 Irrespective of the stream of business that you belong, xStream lets you move your thing to Cloud, automate it, optimize it and outperform than your traditional operations.

 xStream provides network and storage I/O in the same ways and means as like the Cloud service providers – ensuring that your processes are never I/O starved irrespective of the transaction load or storage read/write volume.
-Enterprise IT can now run their existing applications (including the Production like environments of SAP, Oracle, Microsoft and several others) on the cloud with fixed SLAs without even having to bother about just the simple infrastructure availability.
+Enterprise IT can now run their existing applications (including the Production like environments of SAP, Oracle, Microsoft, and several others) on the cloud with fixed SLAs without even having to bother about just the simple infrastructure availability.

 Following are some of the advantages of using Virtusteam xStream, let us now take a look at each and every one of them:

-Related Article: 13 DevOps Testing Tools For DevOps Professionals
+[Related Article: 13 DevOps Testing Tools ]

 Following are some of the advantages of using IBM Cloud, let us now take a look at each and every one of them:

-EPAM Cloud Orchestrator is an offering from the existing EPAM ecosystem which enables project teams to manager their virtual infrastructure using a self-service solution.
-Few key characteristics that highlights EPAM Orchestration service are its multitenancy which allows users to work on projects independently without interfering any other’s work.
+EPAM Cloud Orchestrator is an offering from the existing EPAM ecosystem which enables project teams to manage their virtual infrastructure using a self-service solution.
+Few key characteristics that highlight EPAM Orchestration service are its multitenancy which allows users to work on projects independently without interfering with any other’s work.
 Multitenancy in layman terms can be explained as organizations being referred to as tenants and each tenant is represented by a project in EPAM Cloud.
 The limitations imposed are reduced to such an extent that Cloud management is made an easy for projects – creating their own infrastructure, customizing it according to the customer’s needs and requirements.

 Having said that, EPAM Orchestrator also allows scheduling of the instance manipulation just so that its state is changed automatically – further providing options to optimize the infrastructure and thereby the costs as well.
 The schedules are set up with cron expressions so that they are specified according to rules.
 EPAM Orchestrator provides users with a set of monitoring tools allowing them to get information on various aspects of service performances as like: